NordicTrack RW900 Rower Review – 2023

 The NordicTrack RW900 feels incredibly stable to use.
 All of our reviewers found the RW900 to be comfortable and solid.
 It performed well for us as well.

-NordicTrack RW900 Rower User Rowing
+NordicTrack RW900 Rower Matt Rowing

-I like how easy the RW900 Rower is to use.
+Our team likes how easy the RW900 Rower is to use.

-NordicTrack RW900 Rower Upright Storage
+NordicTrack RW900 Rower Upright

 To accommodate the rower being stored upright, be sure that your ceilings are high enough, this rower is pretty long and stands up high when tilted up.